 FIRST OFF, if you have stumbled upon this page and don't have a crowdrise account you should make one!
 It is really easy and super badass!

-Click the VOTE button to give Ashley 100 Crowdrise Impact Points (CIPs).
-Vote for the Volunteers and Fundraisers that are answering the call to service, raising money for charity, and making an impact for their causes.Or do what I do and vote strictly based on height.
-Come back and Vote every month.
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+Click the VOTE button to give Ashley 100 CrowdRise Impact Points (CIPs).
+Vote for the Volunteers and Fundraisers that are answering the call to service, raising money for charity, and making an impact for their causes.
+Come back and Vote every months.
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.